tlofreso/tlofreso.github.io/docs/posts/advanced-rag.md

 # Advanced RAG
 _First things first...
 This is ^^not^^ advanced RAG.
 But it does mark an evolution in my ability, and feels advanced to 2024 Tony._

 The other day, I came across [this post](https://twitter.com/llama_index/status/1788686110593368509).
-It's a video of [El Risitas](https://en.wikipedia.org/wiki/El_Risitas) guy, and <!-- more -->the subtitles (included below) convey all the _laughably ridiculous_ things people writing RAG apps today are doing.
+It's a video of [El Risitas](https://en.wikipedia.org/wiki/El_Risitas) guy, and the subtitles (included below) convey all the _laughably ridiculous_ things people writing RAG apps today are doing.<!-- more -->

 > They split the file into chunks by page, or by paragraph or who the fuck knows.
 Embed it with `ada-002` for a couple cents.
 Store the embeddings in some hacked together database.
 They match your query by cosine similarity :laughing: and return the top k. :rofl: If the answer is bad ... they just increase the value of k! :laughing: :rofl: Users have no idea how embeddings work, so they fill their query full of keywords expecting it to match but the top results are `README.md` and 5 `__init__` files so they switch to `text-embedding-3-large` and get a bigger disk :rofl: and performance gets **worse**.
 Convince their boss to pay for Pinecone, :rofl: :rofl: :rofl: still no beans!
 Still haven't added a keyword search!